 Coming up in this baked spaghetti are three tasty cow’s milk cheeses: cottage cheese, Parmesan and mozzarella (though true mozzarella comes from water buffalo milk–but a water buffalo and a cow are sort of alike; definitely more alike than a water buffalo and a goat.
 I don’t do goat cheese.
 It’s that food heathen thing again.)

 Some baked spaghetti recipes use ricotta instead of cottage cheese.
-If you are a ricotta fan and not a food heathen like me, go ahead and use it in place of the cottage cheese.
+If you are a ricotta fan, go ahead and use it in place of the cottage cheese.
 Note: What’s the difference between cottage cheese and ricotta cheese?
 The answer is at the end of the post, but don’t look yet.
 Keep reading.

 The sauce is wonderfully flavorful, lots of garlic and onions, rich tomato puree and savory herbs.
 The Italian sausage is like a deep bass rumble that you feel from the inside out.
 For a complete meal, serve with French Bread or Quick & Easy Garlic Bread Sticks and a tossed salad.